lighthouse-labs/scheduler-api/README.md

 ## Creating The DB

-1. Make sure you have a `development` use for PostgreSQL
+1. Make sure you have a `development` user for PostgreSQL
 2. Use the `psql -U development` command to login to the PostgreSQL server with the username `development` and the password `development`.
 3. Create a database with the command `CREATE DATABASE scheduler_development;`.
 4. Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.